Cadons/libtusclient/README.md

 ## Library Components

 ### **TusClient**
-The main class responsible for managing the upload process.
+The `TusClient` class is the main class responsible for managing the upload process using the TUS protocol.
+It provides methods for uploading, canceling, resuming, stopping, and retrying file uploads.
+It also provides methods for retrieving the upload progress and status.
 You need to instantiate this class, passing in the required parameters to initiate the upload.

+#### Class Inheritance and Interfaces
+- **Inheritance**: Inherits from `ITusClient`.
+- **Interfaces Used**:
+    - `Http::IHttpClient` for handling HTTP requests.
+    - `Repository::IRepository<Cache::TUSFile>` for managing cached files.
+    - `Chunk::IFileChunker<Chunk::TUSChunk>` for chunking files.
+    - `Logging::ILogger` for logging.

 ### **HttpClient**
 The `HttpClient` class handles all HTTP requests.
 It is built using `curl` to manage network communication, ensuring efficient and reliable file uploads.
+This class provides methods for performing various HTTP methods such as GET, POST, PUT, PATCH, DELETE, HEAD, and OPTIONS.
+It also provides a method for aborting a request.

+#### Class Inheritance and Interfaces
+- **Inheritance**: Inherits from `IHttpClient`.
+- **Interfaces Used**:
+    - `Logging::ILogger` for logging.

 ### **FileChunker**
-This class is responsible for splitting the file into smaller chunks to facilitate resumable uploads.
+The `FileChunker` class is responsible for splitting the file into smaller chunks to facilitate resumable uploads.
 It ensures that large files are uploaded in manageable segments.
+The chunks are stored in a temporary directory and can be loaded from there.
+The class also provides methods to remove the chunk files and to get the temporary directory.

+#### Class Inheritance and Interfaces
+- **Inheritance**: Inherits from `IFileChunker<TUSChunk>` and `FileVerifier::IFileVerifier`.
+- **Interfaces Used**:
+    - `FileVerifier::IFileVerifier` for verifying file chunks.

 ### **CacheRepository**
 The `CacheRepository` class manages the caching of files, helping you avoid re-uploading parts of a file that have already been successfully uploaded.
+It stores `TUSFile` objects in a cache file and provides methods to add, remove, and find files in the cache.

+#### Class Inheritance and Interfaces
+- **Inheritance**: Inherits from `Repository::IRepository<TUSFile>`.
+- **Interfaces Used**:
+    - `Repository::IRepository<TUSFile>` for managing cached files.

 ### **Verifiers**
-These classes are used to verify the integrity of uploaded files using hashing algorithms like MD5.
+The `Verifiers` classes are used to verify the integrity of uploaded files using hashing algorithms like MD5.
 They ensure that the data uploaded is valid and consistent.
+The `IFileVerifier` interface provides methods to compute and verify the hash of a file.

+#### Class Inheritance and Interfaces
+- **Md5Verifier**
+    - **Inheritance**: Inherits from `IFileVerifier`.
+    - **Interfaces Used**:
+        - `IFileVerifier` for verifying file integrity.

 ### **Loggers**
 The `ILogger` interface allows you to implement custom logging.
 The default logger is built using EasyLogger, but you can replace it with your own implementation to suit your needs.
+The `EasyLoggingService` class provides methods to log messages at different levels such as debug, info, warning, error, and critical.

+#### Class Inheritance and Interfaces
+- **EasyLoggingService**
+    - **Inheritance**: Inherits from `ILogger`.
+    - **Interfaces Used**:
+        - `ILogger` for logging.

 ---